NN-Project-1/dis-Vector-Embedding/README.md

 The **Pitch Encoder** focuses on modeling the **fundamental frequency (F₀)** contour and tonal variations that determine intonation and expressiveness.
 It employs a **CNN–LSTM design** similar to the content encoder.
 The convolutional layers extract frequency periodicity and harmonic structure from mel-spectrogram inputs, while the LSTM captures frame-to-frame pitch progression and smooth tonal movement.

-The F₀ contour is first extracted from the waveform using a pitch estimation algorithm such as **PyWorld** or **YAAPT**, followed by log-normalization and alignment with mel frames.
+The F₀ contour is first extracted from the waveform using a pitch estimation algorithm such as **PyWorld**, followed by log-normalization and alignment with mel frames.
 The CNN captures harmonic energy variations, and the LSTM models dynamic changes over time.
 The resulting **128-dimensional pitch latent vector** (`z_p`) represents tonal shape, direction, and smoothness while suppressing speaker-specific spectral effects.
 This latent serves as a precise prosodic descriptor, enabling tonal transfer across different speakers without losing natural pitch consistency.

 #### Rhythm Encoder